 If you want to sell your book on Amazon, you need write more tightly and decrease your writing errors.
 These tips for better writing are from Brent Sampson, best-selling author and CEO of Outskirts Press.

-Fellow scribes, remember that great writing is in the editing, not the original writing…so get it all down and then go find your scissors!
+Fellow scribes, great writing is in the editing, not the original writing…so get it all down and then go find your scissors!
 To learn how to self-edit and write better, read Improve Your Writing.
-And, here are five tips for better writing from Sampson…

 These five tips will decrease the chance of mistakes finding their way into your business writing, whether it be a proposal, a website, or a newsletter.